Gatchina

 Gatchina (Га́тчина, /ru/) is a town and the administrative center of Gatchinsky District in Leningrad Oblast, Russia.
-It lies 45 km south-south-west of St. Petersburg, along the E95 highway which links Saint Petersburg and Pskov.
+It lies 45 km south-southwest of St. Petersburg, along the E95 highway which links Saint Petersburg and Pskov.
 Population: It was previously known as Khotchino, Gatchina (until February 14, 1923), Trotsk (until August 2, 1929), and Krasnogvardeysk (until January 28, 1944).

 Gatchina, the largest town in Leningrad Oblast, is best known as the location of the Great Gatchina Palace, one of the main residences of the Russian Imperial Family during the 18th and 19th centuries.
 The historic center and Gatchina Palace are part of the UNESCO World Heritage Site's "Historic Centre of Saint Petersburg and Related Groups of Monuments".

 Another popular tourist attraction in Gatchina is the Prioratsky Palace.

 Gatchina has placed highly in quality-of-life rankings in Russia.

 History

 Early history

 Gatchina was first documented in 1499 under the name Khotchino as a village that was part of the region of Novgorod.
 In the 17th century it was passed to Livonia and then to Sweden in a series of wars, until the early years of the Great Northern War at the turn of the 1700s when the area was returned to Russia.
 In 1703, Gatchina found itself in the southern vicinity of the new Russian capital, Saint Petersburg, which was being constructed 45 km north at the mouth of the Neva River.
 Despite technically still belonging to Swedish Ingria, in 1708, Gatchina was given by Peter the Great to his sister, Natalya Alexeyevna, and after her death in 1716 Peter founded an Imperial Hospital and Apothecary there.
 In 1765, it became the property of Count Orlov.